rust-lang/rust/src/doc/tarpl/working-with-unsafe.md

 % Working with Unsafe

-Rust generally only gives us the tools to talk about Unsafe in a scoped and binary manner.
+Rust generally only gives us the tools to talk about Unsafe Rust in a scoped and binary manner.
 Unfortunately, reality is significantly more complicated than that.
 For instance, consider the following toy function:

 ```rust
 fn index(idx: usize, arr: &[u8]) -> Option<u8> {